dansheffler/dtsheffler.com/cv.md

     Ancient Philosophy.

 **Competence**:
-    Medieval Philosophy, Philosophy of Religion, and Contemporary Metaphysics (especially metaphysics of free will and metaphysics of time).
+    Medieval Philosophy, Philosophy of Religion, and Contemporary Metaphysics (especially metaphysics of free will and metaphysics of time), Ethics, Political Philosophy.

 #### Education ####